-One performance and safety conversion that many boats are making now is moving the capshrouds to the top of the mast from their original location 22 inches below the top of the mast.
-Many boats in the Pacific Northwest fleet have made this conversion:
+Many boats have moved the capshrouds to the top of the mast from their original location 22 inches below the top of the mast, especially in the Pacific Northwest, where much of the fleet have made this conversion:

 - Chuck Queen pioneered this conversion on his boat Barnstormer.